 And pay attention to what you’re eating.
 The act of chewing, the taste of the food, the temperature.
 Focus on eating instead of scarfing down your food in the car on the commute home.
 Make your kids sit down and enjoy their food, too.
 Eat it off of an actual plate even if you didn’t make it yourself.
 Turn off all of the gadgets and enjoy your meal, preferably with friends or family.

 6. Find a Hobby and Turn Off the TV

 There are a million and one different activities you could be doing instead of watching the TV.
 And many of them require very little mental stimulation and can actually be calming.
-But, even so, like I said even reading a good book is a better hobby than vegging in front of the TV.
-I do strongly suggest you learn something you’ve always wanted to, though and using your time for that.
+But, even so, as I said even reading a good book is a better hobby than vegging in front of the TV.
+I do strongly suggest you learn something you’ve always wanted to, though, and use your time for that.
 Life is too short not to learn.

 7. Just Be Present

 No phones, no cameras, no distractions.
 I know, we love to capture memories.
 Especially in today’s world.
 But the time we take to capture those memories takes away from actually making the memory itself.
 Take a photo at the beginning to capture the moment, and then let all of those distractions go.
 Be in the moment.
 Nothing can capture the memory you’re making like your mind.
 Allow it by being present in the moment instead of being distracted by creating a photo.